Grumman Gulfstream I: Design and development

 After first rejecting an idea to develop the Grumman Widgeon as an executive transport, the company studied producing an executive transport based on a turbine-powered variant of the naval utility transport Grumman TF-1 Trader.
 The company had already determined that any new aircraft would have to be turboprop-powered and the Rolls-Royce Dart engine was chosen.
 Further studies showed that the Trader-based design would not sell and they needed an all-new design with a low-wing and room to stand up in the cabin.
 In June 1957 the design of G-159 was finalised and Grumman started selling slots on the production line at $10,000 each.
 The initial customers worked with Grumman on the detailed design and avionics fit.
 The G-159 was given the name Gulfstream and on 14 August 1958 the first aircraft, registered N701G, took off from Bethpage, New York on its maiden flight.
 By 2 May 1959 the aircraft was awarded a type certificate by the Federal Aviation Administration (FAA).

 The Gulfstream I is a low-wing cantilever monoplane with a semi-monocoque aluminium alloy fuselage structure.
 The aircraft is powered by two Rolls-Royce Dart turboprops with Rotol four-bladed constant speed propellers.
 The Gulfstream I has a retractable tricycle landing gear, with twin wheels on the two main units and the nose gear.
 The cabin is designed to take up to twenty-four passengers in a high-density arrangement or only eight in an executive layout, although ten to twelve was more usual.
 The aircraft has a hydraulically operated airstair in the forward cabin for entry and exit.

-The United States military version for this plane is the C-4 Academe.
-The TC-4 is a version with added instruments and navigation.
-It was used by the US Navy for bombardier/navigator training for the A-6 Intruder.
-A VC-4A variant was flown by the United States Coast Guard as an executive transport until the early 1980s.
-It was later used as a logistics and long-range command and control aircraft until 2001.
+A single Gulfstream I was delivered to the United States Coast Guard (USCG) in 1963, outfitted as an executive transport and designated the VC-4A.
+Around this time, the United States Navy (USN) proposed to purchase the Gulfstream I as a navigation trainer and a multirole trainer/transport, designating the new variants as the T-41A and TC-4B respectively; however, the purchase was deferred.
+The USN finally purchased nine navigation trainers in 1966 as the TC-4C Academe; these were used to train bombardier/navigators for the A-6 Intruder.
+The USCG VC-4A was transferred to the Aircraft Repair and Supply Center (ARSC) at Coast Guard Air Station Elizabeth City in 1983, and was later used as a logistics and long-range command and control aircraft until 2001; it was scrapped in 2002.
+Another Gulfstream I was transferred to the USCG from NASA in 2001 as a replacement; this second VC-4A was returned to NASA in 2004.